alex-24/OptiFluxApp/README.md

 - Check CMakeLists.txt has no trailing commas in `add_library()`

 ### No Flow Vectors Appearing
-- Check Logcat for "OpticalFlowAnalyzer" messages
+- Check Logcat for "OpticalFlowAnalyzer" and "CameraViewScreen" messages
 - Verify camera resolution is logged correctly
-- Ensure sufficient lighting and motion
+- Ensure sufficient lighting and motion (magnitude must be between 1.0 and 6.0)
+- Very low motion (< 1 pixel/frame) is automatically filtered out

 ### Vectors in Wrong Position
-- Check rotation value in logs
+- Check rotation value in logs (should show EffectiveFrame, Scale, and FrameCrop)
 - Verify `isFrontCamera` flag matches actual camera
-- Review coordinate transformation logic
+- Review coordinate transformation logic and crop compensation
+- Ensure both Preview and ImageAnalysis use the same ResolutionSelector

 ## License